B&C Medical College Teaching Hospital and Research Center

-B&C Medical College Teaching Hospital and Research Center is one of the largest tertiary care hospitals in eastern Nepal.
+B&C Medical College Teaching Hospital and Research Center (BNC Hospital) is one of the largest tertiary care hospitals in eastern Nepal.
 Located in Birtamode-05, Jhapa District, it functions as a comprehensive medical college, teaching hospital, and research institution.
-Affiliated with Kathmandu University, the institution is recognized for its multispecialty approach, modern infrastructure, state-of-the-art facilities, and advanced medical technology.

-B&C Medical College Teaching Hospital is a leading center for quality healthcare delivery and higher medical education, employing over 1,000 professionals across various departments from housekeeping, security, and administration to nursing, paramedical, and medical staff.
-The institution plays a vital role in strengthening the regional healthcare system by integrating education, service, and research under one umbrella.

 History

 The college was founded by Shri Durga Prasai, a social worker and activist, in collaboration with Dr. Ram Babu Giri and Mrs. Indira Giri.
 Their vision was to establish a world-class medical institution in eastern Nepal that would deliver international-standard medical education, research, and patient care.

 The hospital began its operations in 2015 (2071 BS), and the medical college was formally commenced in 2024 (2081 BS).
 Since its establishment, B&C Medical College Teaching Hospital has evolved into one of the most prominent healthcare and academic institutions in eastern Nepal, continuously expanding its infrastructure, clinical capacity, and academic scope.

 Facilities and services

-B&C Medical College Teaching Hospital is a multispecialty, 350+ bedded tertiary care center.
+B&C Medical College Teaching Hospital is a multispecialty, 300+ bedded tertiary care center.
 It provides comprehensive medical services to patients from eastern Nepal and adjoining regions of India.